Extracurricular Enrichment Activities

 - The groups will alternate weeks so that each group will have two sessions per month.

-- Each series will be comprised of seven 60 minute sessions: 5 lectures and 2 workshops.
+- Each series will be comprised of five 60 minute sessions: 4 lectures and 1 workshop.

 - Meeting locations to be determined.

 - Essay assignment: 1 page essay on your perception of the art of surgery.

 To apply: By Sunday, January 8, 2016, take this ~15 minute placement test to help us determine the Intermediate and Advanced levels, and fill out this form to sign up and help us schedule classes and tweak the class to what participants are interested in.

 Description: Clinically oriented Spanish skills are invaluable in the health profession as we strive to improve patient care by better communication between providers and Spanish-speaking patients.
 Through the Medical Spanish class, students will learn and practice key Spanish vocabulary necessary to perform an effective H&P. In addition, students will improve their fluency and confidence in Spanish by practicing with native Spanish speakers from the community.
 Students are expected to commit 2 hours per week to the class and are asked to miss no more than 1 class session.